News Desk |

 New housing societies are sprouting up in and around all major cities of Pakistan.
 About 50% of the demand for cement comes from these schemes.
 There are over 5100 registered housing societies working across Pakistan.
 As indicated above, these tend to be concentrated in and around major cities.
 440 are in Karachi, 656 in Islamabad, 45 in Peshawar and 705 housing societies are in Lahore alone.
 But these figures may be misleading; according to one government official:

 There are over 35,000 housing societies operating unregistered in the country.
 As these housing schemes continue to increase in number, all major cities in Pakistan continue to grow.
-And a corresponding increase in cement consumption is to be expected – though given a large number of unregistered schemes the documentation of exact demand and supply may become more difficult.

 According to the 6th population census in Pakistan conducted in 2017, Islamabad has grown by 149% since 1998, with an annual growth rate of 5%.
-There has been a 60% increase in Karachi’s population and a 116% increase the population of Lahore since the previous census.
+There has been a 60% increase in Karachi’s population and a 116% increase in the population of Lahore since the previous census.
 Similar percentages of the increased population have been documented in other major cities of Pakistan.
 These increases correlate with a need for an increase in production capacity in the country.
 Prime Minister Abbasi is exploring the possibility of reviving the stalled Apna Ghar Housing scheme, a bold initiative set up to build 500,000 housing units per years.
 The formation of a new public limited company was discussed by the federal government in 2013, but the scheme was not launched earlier.
-The initiative will provide affordable housing on easy installments to low-income groups.
+The initiative will provide affordable housing on easy instalments to low-income groups.

 In Pakistan, the network of roads has grown steadily, despite changing governments and political instability.